Sergeant Berry

 Sergeant Berry is a 1938 German comedy western film directed by Herbert Selpin and starring Hans Albers, Toni von Bukovics and Peter Voß.
-A tough Chicago policeman is sent to the Mexican–American border on a dangerous mission.
 It was based on a novel by Robert Arden.

 The film's sets were designed by the art director Paul Markwitz and Fritz Maurischat.

+Synopsis

+A tough Chicago policeman is sent on a dangerous mission in the Mexican–American border region.